ablce9/GoApp/INSTRUCTIONS.md

 ## Note about the testing phase

-Tests will be executed like:
+By default, tests will be executed like:

     go test -p 1 ./domain ./providers/database ./adapters/http

 If your solution needs any database instance, you can (of your choice):
  - Add a docker compose file
  - Start a docker image directly in tests with [dockertest](https://github.com/ory/dockertest)
- - In other case, please mention in [ANSWERS.md](./ANSWERS.md) instructions to setup the database for testing.
+ - In other case, please mention in [NOTES.md](./NOTES.md) instructions to setup the database for testing.